slinp/slinp/README.md

 **WARNING**: This is under heavy development!

-Slinp is a Web Content Framework based on Symfony and PHPCR.
+Slinp is a RAD (Rapid Application Development) Web Framework for PHPCR, using Symfony.
+It shares similar ideas with the Apache Sling project.

+One of the goals of Slinp is to have *zero* configuration.

 Slinp **maps incoming requests** to a path in the PHPCR content repository.
 The **node type** of the resource (i.e. node) at the path is then used to determine